yxing6/ENPH353_Lab3/README.md

 ```
 By the end of this lab you need to demonstrate a robot that is able to line follow on the simulated track.
 To acheive this you will need a driver plugin to move the the robot based on velocity commands that you send and a virtual camera that provides an image stream of the track.
 These both can be easily added to your robot description as plugins.
 Check the Gazebo [plugin examples](http://gazebosim.org/tutorials?tut=ros_gzplugins) and integrate a camera plugin and a driver plugin (either skid steer or differential drive).

 Proceed to build a robot that fits within a 0.25m x 0.25m x 0.25m box.
-Use only up to three cameras as sensors and as many wheels as you wish.
+Use a camera as sensors and as many wheels as you wish (4 is recommended).

 To test controlling the robot use the command line to [publish a velocity command](http://wiki.ros.org/rostopic#rostopic_pub) that matches the driver's required input.
 You can use the [image_view](http://wiki.ros.org/image_view#image_view.2BAC8-diamondback.Viewing_a_single_image_topic) tool to ensure your camera is functional and the orientation is sufficient for line following.